gneu77/rx-signals/docs/rx-signals_start.md

 In general, you should aim for as many lazy behaviors as possible.

 However, there are definitely behaviors that must be non-lazy.
-The rule is simple: If it would be a logical error that a behavior misses one of the events it depends on, then it must be non-lazy.
+The rule is simple: If it would be a logical error that a behavior-source misses one of the events it depends on, then it must be non-lazy.
 (See the docstring for store.addBehavior to get some more guidance on when to use lazy vs. non-lazy!)

 So far, defining a behavior that depends on multiple different events would be a bit clumsy (you'd have to use `getTypedEventStream` instead of `getEventStream` to differentiate between the merged events).
-For such cases, the state-reducer API from the next section is much more straight forward.
+Instead, you should use the state-reducer API from the next section to setup root-state-behaviors.

 #### State-Reducer API

-There are additional convenience methods to add and reduce certain root-state.
+In addition to the general `addBehavior` method from the previous section, there are more idiomatic methods to add and reduce certain root-state.
 ```typescript
 store.addState(identifier, initialValueOrValueGetter);
 ```
-adds a non-lazy behavior-source (which so far would be equivalent to `store.addNonLazyBehavior(identifier, NEVER, initialValueOrValueGetter)` or `store.addNonLazyBehavior(identifier, of(initialValue))`).
+adds a non-lazy behavior-source (which so far would be equivalent to `store.addBehavior(identifier, NEVER, false, initialValueOrValueGetter)` or `store.addBehavior(identifier, of(initialValue), false)`).

-However, you can add as many reducers for this state as you like, one for each event that should be handled (so trying to add a second reducer with the same stateId and eventId would result in an error):
+However, you can add as many reducers for this state as you like, one for each event that should be handled (trying to add a second reducer with the same stateId **and** eventId would result in an error):
 ```typescript
 store.addReducer(
   stateId: BehaviorId<T>,